On the tightness of the maximum of branching Brownian motion in random environment

 \begin{proposition} Let $x_0 \in \R$, $\eta <0$ and let $\zeta: \R \to (-\infty,0]$ be a locally Hölder continuous function that is uniformly bounded from below.
 Furthermore, denote by $B$ a standard Brownian motion.
 Then the distribution of the solution to the SDE

 agrees with $P_{x_0}^{\zeta,\eta}$. \end{proposition}

 \begin{proof} The proof is based on an exponential change of measure for diffusion processes.
-For the sake of simplicity we write $b$ for $b^{\zeta,\eta }$ and $Z$ for $Z^{\zeta ,\eta }$ if no confusion is to arise.
+For the sake of simplicity, we write $b$ for $b^{\zeta,\eta }$ and $Z$ for $Z^{\zeta ,\eta }$ whenever there is no risk of confusion.
 By \eqref{eqn:Zlnder} we obtain that

-Therefore, the bounds \eqref{eqn:Zlnder} and \eqref{eqn:zetaellipticity} imply that $b$ is a bounded Lipschitz function and thus there is a strong solution to \eqref{eqn:YSDE}, whose distribution we denote by $Q_{x_0}=Q_{x_0}^{\zeta ,\eta }$.
+Therefore, the bounds \eqref{eqn:Zlnder} and \eqref{eqn:zetaboundedness} imply that $b$ is a bounded Lipschitz function and thus there is a strong solution to \eqref{eqn:YSDE}, whose distribution we denote by $Q_{x_0}=Q_{x_0}^{\zeta ,\eta }$.
 Let further, as previously, $P_{x_0}$ be the distribution of Brownian motion started from $x_0$, and let $Q_{x_0}^{t}$ and $P_{x_0}^t$ be the restrictions of those distributions to the time interval $[0,t]$, $t>0$.
 As a consequence of the Cameron-Martin-Girsanov theorem (see, e.g., \cite[Theorem V.27.1]{RogrsWilliams2000Markov} for a suitable formulation), it is well known that

 for a $P_{x_0}$-martingale $M$.
 (The fact that $M_t$ is a martingale follows, e.g.,~from \cite[Theorem~IV.37.8]{RogrsWilliams2000Markov}, since $b$ is a bounded function.)